The Raleigh Contact Lens Institute

 Looking for More Information on Astigmatism?

-Moderate or severe astigmatism may also cause eye strain, squinting, chronic headaches, and poor night vision.
-Because astigmatism is often inherited, most people who have the problem were born with it.
-It can also occur following an eye injury, eye disease, or ocular surgery.
+In addition to blurry vision, moderate to severe astigmatism may cause eye strain, squinting, headaches, and poor night vision.
+Since astigmatism is often hereditary, many people are born with it, although it can also develop after an eye injury, eye disease, or eye surgery.

-The level of significance of astigmatism is measured in diopters.
-Diopters are a measurement of the reciprocal of the focal length of the eye.
-A perfect eye with no astigmatism has a measurement of 0 diopters.
+The severity of astigmatism is measured in diopters, which represent the focusing power of the eye.
+A perfectly round cornea with no astigmatism measures 0 diopters.

 Treatment of High/Irregular Astigmatism?